FNNDSC/pl-fshack/README.rst

 .. code::

-    -s|--subjectID <subjectDirInsideInputDir>
-	A directory *within* the <inputDir> that contains the images for recon-all to process.

-    -e|--exec
-    Specifies the Freesurfer argument to execute.

-    -a|--args
-    Specifies all the arguments within quotes (''), that FreeSurfer's recon-all, mri_convert, mri_info, and mris_info accepts

-    -i|--inputFile
+    -i|--inputFile <inputFileWithinInputDir>
-    Input file to convert.
+    Input file to convert present in inputDir.
 Typically a DICOM file or a nifti volume.

-    -o|--outputFile
+    -o|--outputFile <outputFileWithinOutputDir>
-    Output file/directory name to store the output in.
+    Output file/directory name to store the output in within the outputDir.
+    Note: This argument is used in place of -s|--subjectID <subjID> of FreeSurfer

+    [-e|--exec <commandToExec>]
+    Specifies the Freesurfer command to execute.

+    [-a|--args <argsPassedToExec>]
+    Specifies all the arguments within quotes (''), that FreeSurfer's commands: recon-all, mri_convert, mri_info, and mris_info accepts

     [-h] [--help]
     If specified, show help message.